-Physical Education 52 is required of all physically qualified students immediately following the completion of Physical Education 51.
-During the remainder of the two-year requirement any of the activities offered may be selected.
+Physical Education 52A or 52B is required of all physically qualified students.
+Other activities may be selected from Physical Education 54 to complete the balance of the two-year requirement.
 Juniors and seniors may register without credit for activities of their choice.